The action of the Weyl group on the $E_8$ root system: Facets of the E8 root polytope and cliques of size at most three

 Hence the fiber above $v$ has cardinality one.
 Since $W$ acts transitively on $Z$, we conclude from Lemma \ref{action} that all non-empty fibers of $\alpha$ have cardinality one, so~$\alpha$ is injective. \end{proof}

-\begin{remark} By the previous lemma, there is a bijection between the sets $Z$ and $\alpha(Z)=Y$.
+\begin{remark} By the previous lemma, there is a bijection between the set $Z$ and the set $\alpha(Z)=Y$.
 Since $\alpha$ is a $W$-map, it follows that $Y$ is a $W$-set, and that $W$ acts transitively on $Y$ by Lemma \ref{action}. \end{remark}

 We state two more lemmas before we prove that $W$ acts transitively on $V_3$.

 \begin{lemma} Consider the elements in $E$ given by

 Then $v=(e_1,e_2,e_3,f_1)$ and $v'=(e_1,e_2,e_3,f_2)$ are elements in $V_4$ that are not in $Y$. \end{lemma} \begin{proof}It is easy to check that $v$ and $v'$ are in $V_4$.
 We have and hence both $e_1+e_2+e_3+f_1$ and $e_1+e_2+e_3+f_2$ are not primitive elements in $\Lambda$ and therefore not contained in $Y$ by Corollary \ref{primitiveY}. \end{proof}